New Evidence for Black Holes

 An event horizon is the theorized "one-way ticket" boundary around a black hole from which nothing, not even light, can escape.
 No object except for a black hole can have an event horizon, so evidence for its existence offers resounding proof of black holes in space.

 Right: Gravity draws gas from a companion star onto a black hole in a swirling pattern.
 As the gas nears the event horizon, a strong gravitational red shift makes it appear redder and dimmer.
 When the gas finally crosses the event horizon, it disappears from view; the region within the event horizon appears black.
-Click on the image for a side-by-side comparison with gas falling onto a neutron star.
+Click on the image for a

 Sign up for EXPRESS SCIENCE NEWS delivery

 If a collapsed star is a neutron star with a solid surface, energy must be released when infalling material strikes that surface.
-In contrast, if the accreting object is a black hole, only a small amount of energy can escape before it crosses the event horizon and vanishes forever.
+In contrast, if the accreting object is a black hole, only a

 "Seeing just this tiny amount of energy escape from the black hole sources is like sitting upstream watching water seemingly disappear over the edge," said Ramesh Narayan, also of the Chandra team.
 "The most straightforward explanation for our observations is that these objects have event horizons and, therefore, are black holes."

 Scientists using the Hubble Space Telescope took an entirely different approach.
 Joseph F. Dolan, of NASA's Goddard Space Flight Center, Greenbelt, MD, observed pulses of ultraviolet light from clumps of hot gas fade and then disappear as they swirled around a massive, compact object called Cygnus XR-1.